patty111/minesweeper/README.md

 # Clickable Minesweeper
 [Further explain](https://medium.com/@smefyb/clickable-minesweeper-game-a19dc2e1db64)
 **An easy little game to practice c++ and ansi escape**
-> Using only ANSI escape, no ncurses.
+> Using ANSI escape, no ncurses.
-Works on Linux system, some OS or CLI doesn't support listening to mouse click events

 #### TODO
 * Fix the input issue, currently it only works on minefield smaller than $9 * 9$.
 * Add some decorations